All Episodes

 Sorry, I don't want to go through the whole thing because of limited time here, but I've got a brilliant monologue on this in the archives at rushlimbaugh.com.

-From uh, let's see, what is this?
+From, let's see, what is this?

-The French news agency climate change will increase the risk of people losing their sight through cataracts because of higher levels of ultraviolet rays, an expert said Monday.
+The French news agency, climate change will increase the risk of people losing their sight through cataracts because of higher levels of ultraviolet rays, an expert said Monday.

 The three main risk factors that lead to cataract blindness are age, smoking, and UV exposure in that order, said Andreas Muller of the Fred Hollows Foundation.

-Increased cataract blindness.
+Climate change increased cataract blindness.

 Experts.